-The Company generally cannot pass on to clients the impact of higher electric and natural gas energy prices on its manufacturing costs, and increases in energy prices result in higher manufacturing costs for certain of its operations.
+The Company may not be able to fully pass on to clients the impact of higher electric and natural gas energy prices on its manufacturing costs, and increases in energy prices result in higher manufacturing costs for certain of its operations.
 The Company mitigates its risk through natural gas hedges when appropriate.
 In its logistics operations, however, the Company is able to pass a substantial portion of any increase in fuel prices directly to its clients.